 Run a server for uploading and downloading files more reliably

 Host your own website without needing to use someone else’s server

 While it’s not always advertised, contention ratio is an important factor that will indicate the speeds you can expect.
-The term refers to how many users share the bandwidth on a network - it’s typically quite high for home broadband and much lower for business broadband.
-Look out for a low contention ratio should ensure impressive connection speeds are achieved at any time.
+The term refers to how many users share bandwidth on a network; it’s typically quite high for home broadband and much lower for business broadband.
+A low contention ratio should ensure impressive connection speeds are achieved at any time.

-VPN stands for virtual private network, which means that you have a private and secure connection.
-For businesses with more than one office, a shared VPN can allow you to access the same network and share files safely and reliably from wherever they happen to be.
+VPN is an acronym of virtual private network, which denotes a private and secure connection to the internet.
+For businesses with more than one office, a shared VPN can allow staff to access the same network and share files safely and reliably from wherever they happen to be.
 A VPN is a great way to bring down overheads for businesses with multiple locations, since there’s only one network to set up and manage.

 While they do offer faster download and upload speeds, business broadband packages also come with features that may not be necessary for freelancers or sole traders.
-Rather than paying for services that you don’t need, you might consider upgrading to fibre broadband.
-Home fibre broadband packages can offer much higher speeds at a cheaper price tag than business broadband.
+Rather than paying for services you don’t need, consider upgrading to fibre broadband.
+Home fibre broadband packages can offer much higher speeds at a cheaper monthly price than business broadband.